 Pool Percent of Total Memory

-Kernel and other system services 9%

 File Cache 41%

 Paged Memory 50%

 Windows Server memory manager tries to balance each application's usage of memory by dynamically paging memory between physical RAM and a virtual memory paging file.
 If an application is particularly memory-intensive (like Oracle Database) or if a large number of applications are running concurrently, then combined memory requirements of the applications may exceed physical memory capacity.